dotherightthing/traktor-live-v1/README.md

 1. Reset the Accessibility Privacy category: `sudo tccutil reset Accessibility`
 2. Restart the computer
 3. Run the app
-4. When prompted for access, add NK_Traktor_Live.app to the Accessibility Privacy category followin the instructions above.
+4. When prompted for access, add NK_Traktor_Live.app to the Accessibility Privacy category following the instructions above.

 #### References